-Subj: EXERCISE OF RIGHTS - INVOLUNTARY SEPARATION 1910 dd Mmm yyyy N/A, above I waived unconditionally my right to appear before board.
-I understand that I have no right to further representate lawyer.
-5. Board Membership : (Initial all that apply, if any) I am a female, and I request that at least one member of the admin female, if available. istrative board be I am a member of a minority group, and I request that at least or administrative board belong to a minority group, if available. ne member of the N/A , above I waived unconditionally my right to appear before board. an administrative For Your Information: The convening authority may appoint any qualified m Guard to your board even if you have requested that a female member or a mind be appointed to your board.
+Subj: E EXERCISE OF RIGHTS - INVOLUNTARY SEPARATION 1910 dd Mmm yyyy N/A, above I waived unconditionally my right to appear before board.
+I understand that I have no right to further representative.
+5. Boa rd Membership: (Initial all that apply, if any) I am a female, and I request that at least one member of the adn female, if available. ninistrative board be I am a member of a minority group, and I request that at least administrative board belong to a minority group, if available. one member of the N/A, above I waived unconditionally my right to appear before board. re an administrative (For Your Information: The convening authority may appoint any qualified Guard to your board even if you have requested that a female member or a more appointed to your board.